A New Book Coming in 2027

 For too long, autistic women have been misunderstood, overlooked, or treated only for fragments of their experience without recognition of the whole.

 Many spend decades feeling different without understanding why.
-Their internal experience may include intense sensory input, constant social monitoring, deep emotional processing, ongoing nervous system activation, and the exhausting effort of trying to adapt to a world that does not fit.
+Their internal experience may include intense sensory input, constant social monitoring, deep emotional processing, and meaning-making, delayed access to language, emotions, or self-understanding, nervous system overload, physical health challenges, and the exhausting effort of trying to adapt to a world that does not fit.
 Much of this remains invisible to others.

 Many autistic women learn to mask their differences so thoroughly that they appear to be coping on the outside while carrying a profound internal cost.
-Over time, this hidden effort can contribute to chronic exhaustion, anxiety, depression, burnout, identity confusion, and a wide range of physical health challenges.
+Over time, this hidden effort can contribute to chronic exhaustion, anxiety, depression, burnout, identity confusion, disconnection from body signals, and a wide range of health challenges.

 This book aims to help change how autistic women are recognized, understood, and supported.